Home » Practical Information »

 Main Manufactured Products

-Plywood, textiles, garments, shoes, processed rubber, processed food, electrical/electronic goods, and Liquefied Natural Gas (LNG).
+Processed rubber, plywood, textiles, garments, shoes, processed food, electrical/electronic goods, and liquefied natural gas.